oVirt/ovirt-site/source/uncategorized/changing-engine-hostname.html.md

 ## Draft - Changing the hostname of an oVirt Manager/engine

+This is a DRAFT.

+### How to

+1. Prepare relevant DNS and/or /etc/hosts records for the new name.
+2. If using DHCP, update the DHCP server's configuration.
+3. Change the hostname.
+This is usually done by editing /etc/hostname and rebooting.
+There are other options and details which are not in the scope of this document.
+4. Run the script ovirt-engine-rename-manager-host.

+### discussion

 When running engine-setup on a clean system, one of the things it does is create the following set of keys and certs:

-*   A CA (certificate authority) key and a self-signed cert for it
+1. A CA (certificate authority) key and a self-signed cert for it
-*   A key for httpd, the admin web server, and a CA-signed certificate for it.
+2. A key for httpd, the admin web server, and a CA-signed certificate for it.
 This is used for https access to the admin site.
-*   A key for the engine, the jboss application managing the oVirt database and system, and a CA-signed certificate for it.
+3. A key for the engine, the jboss application managing the oVirt database and system, and a CA-signed certificate for it.

 All three certificates (CA, httpd, engine) are for the Common Name (CN) whose value is the hostname entered during engine-setup, which is supposed to be the hostname of the engine's machine, exist in the dns (forward and reverse records), and point to an IP address of the engine's machine.